 Our May reads take in West China, the coastline of North West England, the Caribbean coastline of Colombia, Latvia, Liberia, Slovakia and Palestine.

+Are (were) your parents great readers?
+Tell us a bit about yourself.
 I was born and grew up in Taiwan.
 My parents both love books and I remember lots of books surrounding me as a kid.

+Did you want to work in the publishing industry from the start?
 Yes and no. I learned how to be an editor early during the school years.
 I was then involved in the student movements for media freedom during around 30 years ago in Taiwan.
 My formal career started as a researcher and a professor in physics, in UK, USA and China.
 During the time, I was acting as editors for international science journals for some years.
 I always feel there is a need of literature and humanity publication, translating from all the languages in Asia, and I started to devote myself to Balestier Press.

+Has your vision from when you started Balestier Press in 2014 changed?
 The vision that there should be more books in translation from Asia remains.
 Since we started Balestier Press, we have received numerous encouragements and support from the writers and translators around the world.